chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 After this point any fix for an issue should follow the contribution workflow.

-#### Additional Policy
+#### Rules

-* If an issue is not updated for more than a year, the issue is retired by closing.
+* If an issue is not commented on for more than a year, the issue is retired by closing.

 ### Contribution Workflow

-Contribution workflow can be broken down into these high level steps:
+The contribution workflow can be broken down into these high level steps:

 1. Maintainers check the contribution and give **:+1:** if the code is looking good, or leave a comment that clearly identifies what is needed for the contribution to move forward.
-1. If the majority of maintainers **:+1:** a PR, it is marked with `Ready to Merge` label.
+1. If the simple majority of maintainers **:+1:** a PR, it is marked with `Ready to Merge` label.
 1. PRs marked with `Ready to Merge` will be merged by maintainers of the subcomponent after including the required documentation updates.
 1. `Waiting for Response` label indicates that an action is needed from the contributor.
 1. `Needs Review` label indicates that an action is needed from Chef maintainers.

 **NOTE:** Handling of `Waiting for Response` & `Needs Review` labels will ideally be automated with a bot like Curry.

-#### Additional Policy
+#### Rules

 * PRs labeled with `Waiting for Response` and not updated for more than a month is closed.
 * PRs labeled with `Needs Review` and not reviewed for 2 weeks escalates to the Lt. of the subcomponent.